 Jo Ellen: Well, Dick Tofel of ProPublica probably has made the definitive statement on the difference between advocates and journalists.
 To paraphrase him, it's not where they start; it's where they end up.
 Our journalists, like reproductive justice activists, start with the point of view that all women should have access to reproductive health and the right to make choices about their reproductive futures.
 However, once our journalists start reporting on a story, they will go wherever the story takes them.
 Activists can't do that--they have to spin a story so it matches their point of view.

-As it turned out, our journalists found that the activists were right--that despite the FDA ruling mandating that Plan B One-Step be available over the counter without a prescription to all women of childbearing age, many women did not have easy access to this emergency contraception. and on have no access to Plan B. Many pharmacies were still asking women before selling Plan B to them, or were keeping the drug in the pharmacy .
+As it turned out, our journalists found that the activists were right--that despite the FDA ruling mandating that Plan B One-Step be available over the counter without a prescription to all women of childbearing age, many women did not have easy access to this emergency contraception.
+Women in ICE detention and on reservations have no access to Plan B. Many pharmacies were still asking women for their IDs before selling Plan B to them, or were keeping the drug in the pharmacy instead of on the shelf.

 In turn, activists found our crowdsourcing form very useful; I know a group in West Virginia used it for an organizing campaign.
 And now that our collaboration is over, we are porting our website over to the Office of Population Research at Princeton, which runs an Emergency Contraception website.
 The researchers are going to merge our data with theirs, and may even be able to use the site to collect new data.
 We are very happy about that.